dohalloran/SWC_BATCH_CHECK/README.md

         --d ./my_SWC_directory/
 #provide corrections to soma that are not connected to other soma
         --soma
+#checks that axons are properly connected to more axon or soma
+        --axons
 #ensures apical dendrites are connected to apical dendrite or soma
         --apic
 #same as --apic flag except for basal dendrite